Read five of the most common problems we have found while conducting building inspections in Perth’s Northern suburbs.

 If you have a tiled roof, most building inspections will identify cracked tiles.
 This applies to brand new homes as well as more established homes – there are not many exceptions.

-A well maintained roof is critical to ensure the weather integrity of a home and can be easily missed because many home owners simply do not visit their roof area often enough.
+A well-maintained roof is critical to ensure the weather integrity of a home and can be easily missed because many homeowners simply do not visit their roof area often enough.
 Sometimes cracked tiles have been previously identified and repaired with a squeeze of sealant over the crack.
 This sealant must be maintained over the years and not forgotten about.
-Your inspector will evaluate the state of the roof, identify any cracked tiles, advise on sealant maintenance, check condition of gutters and make you aware of any other issues.
+Your inspector will evaluate the state of the roof, identify any cracked tiles, advise on sealant maintenance, check the condition of gutters and make you aware of any other issues.

 Brett Williams, Building Inspector

 If you are in the market to purchase a property, be sure to get a pre-purchase building and pest inspection before committing to the sale.
 Call Inspect My Home Perth North now on 1300 337 447.